"You can't go back and change the beginning, but you can start where you are and change the ending"

 What will happen once children reach secondary school /will most of their friends have smartphones?

-Through the many conversations that have happened at Milldown it is very clear that many parents would prefer to delay the age at which their child gets a smartphone.
-By signing the pledge, parents are helping each other to know that their child will not be the only one without a smartphone.
+Through the many conversations and surveys that have been conducted by the Blandford schools it is very clear that parents would prefer to delay the age at which their child gets a smartphone.

-In response to concerns raised by parents, Milldown is already collaborating with other schools (primary and secondary) to ensure parents across the area - not just at Milldown - know they are not alone if they choose to commit to waiting until their children are a bit older before they get a smartphone.
+In response to concerns raised by parents, The DSAT schools in Blandford have collaborated (primary and secondary) to ensure parents across the area know they are not alone if they choose to commit to waiting until their children are a bit older before they get a smartphone.

 My child already has a smartphone / is getting one soon.

 Every family will do what they believe is the right thing for their child.
-The pledge is intended to help those that would prefer to wait to realise they are not alone in their decision - there is no expectation that every parent will feel this way.
+As a group of schools our decision, supported by our parent population, to ban smartphones on our school site has been taken to support parents and children.
 It is about giving parents a choice about whether to get their child a smartphone or whether to wait, rather than trying to remove that choice from those that do want to get their child a smartphone at an earlier age.

 For parents of children that use the internet on any device, the Internet Matters website is a good source of tips and advice about keeping as safe as is possible.